-Your banker can offer you
+Your banker can offer you the following:

-- Assistance with cash management needs-for you and your business - · Investment products of varying maturities and varying risk - Advice about qualifying for the loan that best meets your needs - Special loan programs for small businesses
+- Assistance with cash management needs-for you and your business - Investment products of varying maturities and varying risk (see Chapter 26) - Advice about qualifying for the loan that best meets your needs - Special loan programs for small businesses

 Compare financial institutions in order to find the one that serves you best.
-Do not overlook local banks.
-They tend to have more of an interest in the community, and the majority of their resources stay in the community.
+Do not overlook local and regional banks.
+They may have more of an interest in the local community, and the majority of their resources stay in the community.
 Start gathering information to help you select the best financial institution and identify a banker with whom you can build a relationship with for the future:

-- Approach the decision as a long-term investment. - Ask your accountant and attorney to introduce you to bankers with whom they are familiar. - Check with your local Chamber of Commerce to find out which banks are active in the community. - Look for a complementary personality-someone you are comfortable with. - Introduce yourself to the banking center manager.
-If looking for a loan, ask to meet the loan officer who will be assigned to you.

-- Tell them about your business so they can tell you what special products and services or restrictions might apply. - Do not make a decision on pricing alone, but do compare interest rates on deposit accounts and basic consumer loans.
+- Approach the decision as a long-term investment. - Ask trusted dentists, your accountant, and attorney to introduce you to bankers with whom they are familiar. - Check with your local Chamber of Commerce to find out which banks are active in the community. - Look for a complementary personality-someone you are comfortable with. - Introduce yourself to the banking center manager or vice president.
+If looking for a loan, ask to meet the loan officer who will be assigned to you. - Educate the banker about your business so that they can tell you what special products and services or restrictions might apply. - Do not make a decision on costs alone, but do compare interest rates on deposit accounts and basic consumer loans.
 Most business loans are negotiated.
-Also, you can get banks to negotiate charges for services.
-Do some comparison shopping (see www.smallbusinessnotes.com/ operating/finmgmt/bank.html)
+Also, you may be able to negotiate charges for services.
+Do some comparison shopping (see www.smallbusinessnotes, for example).